xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

-Another advantage with this solution is that it should allow for timestamp entries to be deleted as soon as the matching response is found on egress.
+Another advantage with this solution is that it should allow for timestamp entries to be deleted as soon as the matching response is found on ingress.
 The timestamp no longer needs to be kept around only to prevent egress to create a new timestamp with the same identifier, as this new solution should take care of that.
 This would help a lot with keeping the map clean, as the timestamp entries would then